omersiar/RFID522-Door-Unlock/SD_v2/Makefile_Build/README.md

 arduino-core:
 Go to the command line and type:

-$sudo apt-get install arduino-core
+$ sudo apt-get install arduino-core

 arduino-mk:
 Go to the command line and type:

-$sudo apt-get install arduino-mk
+$ sudo apt-get install arduino-mk
 After you have installed the packages you may need to update your ~/.bashrc file with some new ENV variables.
 Please check -> https://github.com/sudar/Arduino-Makefile